The Little Voice: RBD versions

-Mexican pop group RBD recorded a Spanish and Portuguese cover of "The Little Voice", titled "Tu Dulce Voz" and "Sua Doce Voz" (Your Sweet Voice), which is included on their third studio album, Celestial (2006) and third bilingual album, Celestial (Versão Brasil) (2006).
+Mexican pop group RBD recorded Spanish and Portuguese cover versions of "The Little Voice", titled "Tu Dulce Voz" and "Sua Doce Voz", for their third studio album, Celestial (2006) and its Portuguese-language version, Celestial (Versão Brasil) (2006), respectively.
+The song was adapted to Spanish by Michkin Boyzo, while the Portuguese version was written by Cláudio Rabello, both of who had already adapted some songs for the band into their respective languages.
+Both versions were produced by Armando Ávila, one of the group's constant producers.